 Women’s prison health policy and strategy

 Since 1999 there have been several policies which aim to improve the way in which health care is provided in prisons.
 Initiatives are guided by the principle of ‘equivalence of care’, that is, prisoners have the right to the same standard and range of physical and mental health services as they would have in the community.4 This was followed by the UK government publishing a health promotion strategy for prisons in England and Wales based on a ‘healthy settings’ approach.5 However, it is unclear what impact, if any, this has had on prisons and prisoner health.6 In 2007 the Corston Review7 made 43 recommendations that advocated holistic and integrated health and criminal justice solutions for women at risk of offending, and woman-centred custodial regimes for those who need to be imprisoned.
 However, the lack of progress and implementation of the recommendations of the Corston report has been the subject of many UK reviews since 2007.
 For example, the national UK charity Women in Prison conducted a detailed review of each recommendation in the Corston report.8 This review concluded that just two of the 43 original recommendations had been fully implemented.
 In 2018 the Ministry of Justice published the Female Offender Strategy9.
 This had three strategic priorities: earlier intervention, community-based solutions, and making custody effective and decent as possible for imprisoned women.
 An analysis of the Female Offender Strategy published by the Prison Reform Trust in May 202110 suggested that the government had fully implemented only 31 of 65 commitments.
 Many of the promises made in the Female Offender Strategy remain unachieved or partially achieved nearly three years on.
-12
+A key point to note is that although the Female Offender Strategy was strongly influenced by the Corston Review and it has delivered on several key recommendations such as the Concordat on women in or at risk of contact with the Criminal Justice System (2021)12 and services committing to becoming trauma- and gender-informed by January 2022.
+It is also very clear that the Ministry of Justice and the Female Offender Strategy is still very far away from supporting the recommendations of the Corston report with the announcement in January 2021 to build 500 new prison places for women.
+In 2006, Baroness Corston concluded that prison isn’t the right place for women who are not a risk to the public - yet in 2021, 77% of women who are in prison have been convicted of non-violent offences.
+Building new prison places for women does nothing to address the root causes of women's offending and is a long way from an evidence-led, rehabilitative and humane policy agenda.

 Primary health care in prisons